Movement L1 (M1) Protocol Specification

 2.2.1 Jolteon

-Movement L1 adopts a Jolteon-style BFT protocol.
+M1 adopts a Jolteon-style BFT protocol.
 Jolteon introduces a 2-chain commit rule and a quadratic view change (pacemaker) to reduce latency and ensure fast recovery.
 In the happy path it achieves linear message complexity with one-round confirmations; under stress it remains robust.

 The protocol guarantees safety with consistency up to 1/3 Byzantine validators, ensures liveness with progress under network asynchrony, provides finality through 2-chain commit for fast confirmations, and maintains efficiency with optimized message complexity and round duration.